7 Best Steelhead Fly Rods of 2023: Recommended By River Guides

 The other great thing is I used to be a dealer of Echo rods when I owned my tackle store, so I know that their customer service and warranty are excellent.

-For steelhead fishing around the great lakes, I recommend the 10 foot 7 weight or 8 weight for all methods typically used.
+For steelhead fishing around the Great Lakes, I recommend the 10 foot 7-weight or eight weight for all methods typically used.

 Best Steelhead Fly Rod Douglas LRS Fly Rod 10 foot 7 weight